 The ideal environment, in our opinion, consists of a 16+ square foot dog exercise pen that has been set up in a climate-controlled area of your house.
 Vinyl or foam puzzle piece mats are great flooring options that are not only comfortable for your pet but also easy to keep clean.
 Blankets, beds, and hay mats can be added for different texture options!
 As rabbits are prey animals, hidey houses and tunnels will help them relax and have a place to hide if they ever feel scared.
 Toys encourage enrichment and should be frequently swapped out.
 Sturdy dishes for food and water should be placed close to the door for easy access.
 Lastly, a litter box and hay rack should be placed near each other in a corner to help with potty training.

 Pinterest is filled with awesome ideas for rabbit setups.
-The first picture (below) is one of our cage setups, while the others were found online as inspiration.
+The first two pictures (below) are some of our cage setups, while the others were found online as inspiration.